Minnesota (MN) Unemployment EligibilityUpdated June 7, 2017 Unemployment

-If you have not repaid an overpayment of unemployment benefits from any state, including Minnesota, UIMN will deduct 50 to 100 percent of your payments to pay off the balance you owe.
+If you have not repaid an overpayment of Minnesota unemployment benefits, or benefits from any state, UIMN will deduct 50 to 100 percent of your payments to pay off the balance you owe.

 Individuals who owe child support in the state of Minnesota or another state will have the payment amount deducted from your benefits payment.
 The money will then be sent to the appropriate county child support agency where the payments are owed.

 Certain application items, such as a reason for leaving employment other than a layoff or the reporting of other income may result in a pending application status until those items are investigated and eligibility is verified.
 You will not receive benefit payments while there is a pending status on your account.